-- At a Council meeting that is open to the public, the Councillors must elect a Councillor to be the Mayor of the Council. - Subject to section 167 of the Act, any Councillor is eligible for election or re-election to the office of Mayor. - 3) The election of the Mayor must be chaired by the Chief Executive Officer. - 4) Subject to subclauses (5) and (6), the Mayor must be elected by an absolute majority of the Councillors.
+- 1) At a Council meeting that is open to the public, the Councillors must elect a Councillor to be the Mayor of the Council. - 2) Subject to section 167 of the Act, any Councillor is eligible for election or re-election to the office of Mayor. - 3) The election of the Mayor must be chaired by the Chief Executive Officer. - 4) The Chief Executive Officer must open the Meeting at which the Mayor is to be elected and invite nominations for the office of Mayor. - 5) Every nomination shall require a seconder. - 6) Any Councillor nominated may refuse nomination. - 7) If only one Councillor is nominated, the meeting must declare that Councillor to be duly elected as Mayor. - 8) If there is more than one nomination, the Councillors present must vote for one of the candidates, and the method of voting will be by show of hands. - 9) The Mayor must be elected by an absolute majority of the Councillors.
+If an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct

-- 5) If an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct a new election at a later specified time and date. - 6) However, if only one Councillor is a candidate for Mayor, the meeting must declare that Councillor to be duly elected as Mayor. - 7) In this clause, absolute majority means the number of Councillors which is greater than half the total number of the Councillors of a Council. - 8) The Chief Executive Officer will invite nominations for the office of Mayor. - 9) Every nomination shall require a seconder. - 10) Any Councillor nominated may refuse nomination. - 11) Where two or more nominations are received, the method of voting will be by show of hands. - 12) If no candidate receives an absolute majority of votes where there are 3 or more candidates, the candidate with the least number of votes must be eliminated as a candidate and a further poll conducted between the remaining candidates. - 13) If there are several candidates, the procedure must be repeated until a candidate receives an absolute majority of votes and that candidate shall be declared Mayor. - 14) If, for the purpose of eliminating the candidate with the least number of votes, two or more candidates have the same least number of votes, the candidate to be eliminated shall be determined by simple majority vote.
+- the election of the Mayor at a later specified time and date. - 10) In this clause, absolute majority means the number of Councillors which is greater than half the total number of the Councillors of a Council. - 11) If no candidate receives an absolute majority of votes where there are 3 or more candidates, the candidate with the least number of votes must be eliminated as a candidate and a further poll conducted between the remaining candidates. - 12) If there are several candidates, the procedure must be repeated until a candidate receives an absolute majority of votes and that candidate shall be declared Mayor. - 13) If, for the purpose of eliminating the candidate with the least number of votes, two or more candidates have the same least number of votes, the candidate to be eliminated shall be determined by simple majority vote.